canonical/lxd-imagebuilder/doc/reference/simplestream-maintainer/directory_structure.md

 # Simple streams directory structure

-`simplestream-maintainer` is a CLI tool for building simple streams index and product catalog, and removing expired or invalid product versions.
+`simplestream-maintainer` is a CLI tool for building a simple streams index and product catalog, and removing expired or invalid product versions.

 ## Terminology

 - `Stream`: Represents a directory that contains image builds.
 - `Product`: Represents a unique image within a single stream.
-It's ID is determined by the directory structure as `<distro>/<release>/<arch>/<variant>`.
+Its ID is determined by the directory structure as `<distro>/<release>/<arch>/<variant>`.
 - `ProductVersion`: Represents a version (build) of a specific image.
 A single product can contain one or more versions.
 While the version name can be custom, it should allow sorting by time.